 Botanical Name: Hypoestes phyllostachya

-Dark green leaves splattered with pink make Polka Dot Plant an unusual and attractive house plant.
-Newer hybrids are available with red or white spotted leaves.
+Splattered leaves make Polka Dot Plant an unusual and attractive house plant.
+Many are pink, however newer hybrids are available with red or white spotted leaves.

 This bushy plant grows quickly with good light.
 Pinch back growing tips often to encourage branching and to keep the plant compact.